Why are air fares rising – and should I book my summer holiday flight now?

 What are the planemakers’ problems?

-The aircraft landed safely, but quality-control concerns have led to the Federal Aviation Administration to demand close supervision of each aircraft.
-A planned increase in production can't happen yet.
+The aircraft landed safely, but quality-control concerns have led to the Federal Aviation Administration (FAA) to demand close supervision of each aircraft.
+The FAA administrator, Mike, Whitaker said.
+“We will not agree to any request from Boeing for an expansion in production or approve additional production lines for the 737 Max until we are satisfied that the quality control issues uncovered during this process are resolved.”

 Some Airbus users are also facing problems with Pratt & Whitney GTF (geared turbofan) engines.
 The engine maker has identified a potential problem of contamination in the powder metal used for some key components.
 As a result, the engines must be inspected earlier, with the power plants removed, disassembled, examined and put back together by specialist teams.
 That could take two months for each engine.